Sanskar-16/Sanskar-16.github.io/README.md

 *******
 ## Work experience

+### Communications Officer (January 2021  – Current)
+University of Essex - VTeam (Animal protection project)
+- Emailing new volunteers, welcoming them to the project.
+- Sending weekly emails to volunteers that are “Ready to Volunteer”, telling them session times, location (Zoom meeting ID for now) etc.
+- Changing status of volunteers on GradIntel.
+- Telling Session Leaders who is attending their session.
+- Helping with session planning.
+Sharing completed session plan with session leaders, volunteers and VTeam.
+- Helping to promote the project through stalls/lectures/society socials (mostly on social media eight now- Facebook pages, Instagram, etc.)
+- Helping in creating promotional material.
+- Ensure project descriptions are up-to-date and relevant

 ### Resident’s Assistant (October 2020 – Current)
 University of Essex
 - Creating a sense of community through social opportunities and befriending.